nicholasbishop/cyusb-rs/README.md

 ## cyusb_programmer

-This crate includes a binary for programming a Cypress device.
+This crate includes an executable for programming a Cypress device.
 To install:

     cargo install cyusb